somrajroy/OpenSourceProject-Azure-Kubernetes-Service-AKS-Ingress/README.md

 # AzureAKSIngress
-Deploying applications in MS Azure AKS using Ingress
+Deploying applications in MS Azure AKS using Ingress <br/><br/>
+* Clone the repository and navigate to the folder lab-05 <br/>
 * Open powershell in administrator mode and login with below command : <br/>
   $ az login --use-device <br/>
 * Create resource group "aksdemo". <br/>